25 Edgy Hairstyles To Embrace Your Inner Rockstar

 Another trend that’s big for this year is the return of cropped fringe.
 Instead of the long, effortless strands we’ve seen for several seasons, the current iteration of the style is all about bluntness and a punk rock feel.
 To make sure you’re getting the most flattering version of the ‘90s style, make sure your stylist pulls hair from the peak of your forehead (where the hair naturally begins to fall forward) for your bangs.

-Super Short Bangs on Long Hair
+Dramatic Bangs On Long Hair

-Faux-Hawk Bun Updo
+Faux-Hawk Ponytail Updo

 Side Cornrows on Long Hair

 Here’s another style for ladies with lengthy or textured hair, those who’d rather braid their lengths than cut them off.
 If you’re planning on wearing your hair down, these side cornrows will add visual interest to your look.